sjkordis/frontend-nanodegree-arcade-game/README.md

 The objective is to move the player from the grassy area to the water at the top of the game board.
 You can move the player up, down, left, or right using the keyboard arrow keys.

+Enemies will try to impede your progress.
+They move from left to right at random speeds.

 ## Scoring

 Each time the player reaches the water, he earns 10 points and returns to the starting position.